Allenc-11/allen-portfolio/README.md

 ## Future Enhancements
 - Add more projects and achievements as I grow.
 - Implement a blog section to share insights and experiences.
-- Construct a backend server with Node.js
+- Construct a backend server
 - Optimize website performance and accessibility.

 ## Contact